List of Animaniacs characters: Buttons and Mindy

-Buttons is a German Shepherd Dog who watches Mindy when her parents are away.
+Buttons (vocal effects provided by Frank Welker) is a German Shepherd dog who watches Mindy (voiced by Nancy Cartwright) when her parents are away.
 He also has some rarely shown anthropomorphic traits.
-His vocal effects are provided by Frank Welker.
-Mindy, voiced by Nancy Cartwright, is a young girl who constantly wanders into trouble without even being aware of it.
-Buttons haplessly struggles with various dangers and narrowly rescues Mindy, only to be blamed and punished for her misbehavior.
-There is no consistency or continuity in the storytelling; most episodes each feature Mindy's family living in a different setting and portraying them as different sorts of people.
-In Animaniacs: Wakko's Wish, Buttons is rewarded with some good steak instead of being punished.
+Mindy is a toddler girl who constantly wanders into trouble without even being aware of it, and who often says goodbye to people with the phrase "Okay, I love you, bye-bye!"
+Buttons haplessly struggles with various dangers and narrowly rescues Mindy only to be wrongly blamed and punished for no reason by not getting a treat.
+There is no consistency or continuity in the storytelling; most episodes each feature Mindy's family living in a different setting and portraying them as different sorts of people, such as superheroes, space colonists, or cave dwellers.
+In Animaniacs: Wakko's Wish, Buttons is rewarded with some good steak instead of being punished as he kept Mindy safe.